eddiesTime/sme_app/raw_documentation.md

 This state management solution is an improvement to the stateful widget option.
 It removes the need to pass down the app state and state mutation methods by its nature of easily accessibility inside the widget tree.

-The implementation of this example is inspired by Flutter architecture samples [@BrianeganFlutterArchitecture], the official documentation for InheritedWidgets [@InheritedWidgetClassWidgets] and the YouTube video about Inherited Widgets in the Widgets 101 series [@InheritedWidgetsExplained].
+The implementation of this example is inspired by Flutter architecture samples [[@BrianeganFlutterArchitecture]](https://github.com/brianegan/flutter_architecture_samples), the official documentation for InheritedWidgets [[@InheritedWidgetClassWidgets]](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html) and the YouTube video about Inherited Widgets in the Widgets 101 series [[@InheritedWidgetsExplained]](https://www.youtube.com/watch?v=Zbm3hjPjQMk&list=PLOU2XLYxmsIJyiwUPCou_OVTpRIn_8UMd&index=4).

 As well as the stateful widget this one can be categorised to the mutable state management solutions.